adtrak-core/boilerplate/wp-content/plugins/post-to-google-my-business/readme.txt

 Not every Google My Business listing is allowed to use the "LocalPostAPI".
 Especially chains of locations (businesses with 10+ locations) are blocked from using it.
 This means the plugin can't post to them.

+= Why are my scheduled posts being published too late/not at all? =

+Post to Google My Business relies on the WP Cron system to send out scheduled posts.
+By default, it is only triggered when someone visits your website.
+If your site doesn't get a lot of visitors, your posts may be sent out too late.
+To make the WP Cron system more dependable, you can [hook it into the system task scheduler](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/)

 == Screenshots ==

 1. Customizing and posting GMB post